 A few years ago I began to dig into the past of the station and see what I could uncover.
 Honestly, Ogden’s Union Station is what prompted me to start The Dead History.
 I’ve uncovered over 41 deaths that occurred at the Union Station.
 Some deaths were due to natural causes and freak accidents, some were due to murder, and some were suicides.
 It’s important to remember just how many people passed through this building on a daily basis.
 At the peak of war traffic in 1946, up to 140 passenger trains were passing through the station each day.

-The Crime Is Discovered
+A Crime Is Discovered

 The Union Station didn’t handle just passenger cars; it also dealt with cargo and mail.
 Needless to say, it was an incredibly busy place.
 And Wednesday, March 19th, 1924 was no different.
 Alexander Brown, who was employed as a baggage handler and electrician for the railway, was busy moving pieces of luggage and cargo off of the train.
 After slipping while trying to move a massive trunk, he realized that he was slipping on a small pool of blood.